fabridigua/EyeDraw/README.md

 ## How it works
 1. **Eye Detection** and **Threshold Settings**

    During all the execution the software analyze the input image from the webcam to detect the face and in particular the eyes.
-Face and eyes detection is made[^1] with OpenCV's **[Haar Cascade Detector]** and then to detect the pupils, a **Blob Detection** is made with the [SimpleBlobDetector].
+Face and eyes detection is made with OpenCV's **[Haar Cascade Detector]** and then to detect the pupils, a **Blob Detection** is made with the [SimpleBlobDetector].

    [Haar Cascade Detector]: https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html	"Haar Cascade Detector Explanation"
 [SimpleBlobDetector]:  https://docs.opencv.org/4.0.1/d0/d7a/classcv_1_1SimpleBlobDetector.html#details "cv::SimpleBlobDetector Class Reference"